 DIERAMA 'RIPE CHERRIES'

-Bred here at Plant World, these exciting new dwarf "Angels' Fishing Rods" will be gems in everyone's garden, their arching stems carrying pretty pendent bells in a variety of colours ranging from red through to pale purple.
-To produce these new plants we crossed two different dwarf dieramas resulting in plants which are all small and and are also very hardy.
+Bred here at Plant World, these new and exciting dwarf "Angels' Fishing Rods" will be gems in everyone's garden, their arching stems carrying pretty pendent bells in a variety of colours ranging from red through to pale purple.
+To produce these new plants we crossed two different dwarf dieramas resulting in plants which are all small, have masses of flowers, and are also very hardy.
 Their parents, two alpine dieramas, came from high in the Drakensberg Mountains of South Africa!